398utubzyt/Zer0-Bot/README.md

     "prefix": "prefix-text-here"
 }
 ```
-To run it, install node.js and typescript, just run `npx ts-node .` in the root directory.
+To run it, install node.js, typescript, and ts-node.
+After that, just run `npx ts-node .` in the root directory to run the bot.

 ## Progress